-- 5.2.1 For the purposes of this HRA, new residential development at all settlements within the District have been considered to have the potential for cumulative recreational impact on the Birklands and Bilhaugh SAC, as all major settlements are within or approximately 20km from the site. - 5.2.2 The provision of SANGS at 2ha/1,000 population is considered to be the primary means of avoiding such impacts.
+5.2.1 For the purposes of this HRA, new residential development at all settlements within the District have been considered to have the potential for cumulative recreational impact on the Birklands and Bilhaugh SAC, as all major settlements are within or approximately 20km from the site.

+5.2.2 The provision of SANGS at 2ha/1,000 population is considered to be the primary means of avoiding such impacts.
 It is concluded that the 8ha/1,000 population SANGS benchmark established in other parts of the UK (e.g. associated with the Thames Basin Heaths SPA in the south-east) is not appropriate in this instance as the sensitivity is less.
 However, a conservative catchment for SANGS provision of 20km from the SAC has been identified.
-The Core Strategy sets the policy context for the provision of SANGS, including securing developer contributions to help deliver sites and provisions for long-term management. - 5.2.3 Core Policy 12A 'Biodiversity and Green Infrastructure' references the Green Infrastructure Strategy that was prepared after the previous iteration of the HRA for the Core Strategy was completed.
-It sets out the commitment to establishing a network and priority areas for action. - 5.2.4 The Infrastructure Delivery Plan undertaken as part of the evidence base for the Core Strategy did not identify any shortfalls in Alternative Natural Greenspace provision in the District.
-The Green Infrastructure Strategy prepared as part of the evidence base for the Core Strategy identifies opportunities for the creation and enhancement of Green Infrastructure, including opportunities for biodiversity enhancement and protection. - 5.2.5 The proposals for a Regional Park based on Sherwood Forest should be subjected to Habitats Regulations Assessment the responsibility for doing that needs to be clarified.
+The Core Strategy sets the policy context for the provision of SANGS, including securing developer contributions to help deliver sites and provisions for long-term management.

+5.2.3 Core Policy 12A 'Biodiversity and Green Infrastructure' references the Green Infrastructure Strategy that was prepared after the previous iteration of the HRA for the Core Strategy was completed.
+It sets out the commitment to establishing a network and priority areas for action.

+5.2.4 The Infrastructure Delivery Plan undertaken as part of the evidence base for the Core Strategy did not identify any shortfalls in Alternative Natural Greenspace provision in the District.
+The Green Infrastructure Strategy prepared as part of the evidence base for the Core Strategy identifies opportunities for the creation and enhancement of Green Infrastructure, including opportunities for biodiversity enhancement and protection.

+5.2.5 The proposals for a Regional Park based on Sherwood Forest should be subjected to Habitats Regulations Assessment - the responsibility for doing that needs to be clarified.
 The Core Strategy now states that the Regional Park concept will need to demonstrate that there is no significant harm to the SAC.
-The Regional Park concept provides the opportunity to examine issues around habitat fragmentation and restoration of connectivity. - 5.2.6 The Green Flag Award could be another way of ensuring that high quality sites are provided (see Section 4 of this report).
+The Regional Park concept provides the opportunity to examine issues around habitat fragmentation and restoration of connectivity.

+5.2.6 The Green Flag Award could be another way of ensuring that high quality sites are provided (see Section 4 of this report).

-- 5.2.7 The re-location of the visitor centre at Sherwood Forest provides the opportunity to include an area of SANGS that will also be attractive to local people.
+5.2.7 The re-location of the visitor centre at Sherwood Forest provides the opportunity to include an area of SANGS that will also be attractive to local people.
 This will help relieve pressure on the SAC.
+The A&DM DPD includes more specific policies in relation to two mixed use sites for Ollerton & Boughton which will include open space provision.
+Allocations at Edwinstowe (ED/HO/1 and 2) recognise the need to provide SANGS, either on site or elsewhere..

-An alternative site for SANGS could be identified at Edwinstowe in the event that the visitor centre does not proceed or if development at Edwinstowe proceeds ahead of the visitor centre.
-A site of 3ha (or two sites of 2ha) should be identified as a minimum functional area for SANGS.
-The Core Strategy already identifies the need for additional green infrastructure at Ollerton and Boughton that could also serve as SANGS. - 5.2.8 It can therefore be reasonably concluded that provided the proposed SANGS is provided there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented.
+5.2.8 It can therefore be reasonably concluded that - provided the proposed SANGS is provided - there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented.